ipld/ipld/block-layer/graphsync/graphsync.md

     int32 id = 1;       // unique id set on the requester side
-    bytes root = 2;     // a CID for the root node in the query bytes selector = 3; // ipld selector to retrieve bytes extra = 4;    // aux information. useful for other protocols int32 priority = 5;	// the priority (normalized). default to 1
+    bytes root = 2;     // a CID for the root node in the query bytes selector = 3; // ipld selector to retrieve map<string, bytes> extra = 4;    // side channel information for other protocols int32 priority = 5;	// the priority (normalized). default to 1
     bool  cancel = 6;   // whether this cancels a request }

   message Response {
     int32 id = 1;       // the request id
     int32 status = 2;   // a status code.
     bytes metadata = 3; // metadata about response
-    bytes extra = 4;
+    map<string, bytes> extra = 4;    // side channel information for other protocols
   }

   message Block {